-Appealing to several university students, members of the campus political group Bobcats for Bernie discussed crippling financial debt, while student workers rallied for job unionization and called for collective action.
+Appealing to several university students, members of the campus political group Bobcats for Bernie discussed crippling financial debt and how to repair your credit, while student workers rallied for job unionization and called for collective action.

 Student union member and junior Ryan Powers discussed the administration’s response to prevent the unionization of workers at the university’s call center and advocated the importance in having an assembled voice.

 “We are agents in this world capable of changing it, and that ability is heightened when we act collectively and organize accordingly,” Powers said.